 How can I find out my credit score?

 You have a legal right to access your credit score through reporting agencies like Equifax.
-You also have the right to have any incorrect credit history information about you promptly corrected, as it affects your chances of any credit approval.
+You also have the right to have any incorrect credit information about you corrected.
+Your credit score affects your chances of finance approval.

 Credit scores usually range from 0 to 1200, depending on the credit reporting agency.
 The higher the score, the better.
-Any credit score less than 500 is generally a cause for serious lender concern.
+Any credit score less than 500 is a problem.
 If your credit score is that low and you apply for finance, lenders will usually either: